paulrobertlloyd/paulrobertlloyd-v4/src/_content/articles/2017-01-06-designing_systems_part_1.md

 Johnston sought inspiration for his typeface from hand drawn letters he had seen on the side of a tradesmen’s wagon, and its introduction proved to be a dramatic change.
 While his contemporaries derided his creation as a betrayal of well-designed lettering, by the centenary of its introduction in 2016, ‘London’s handwriting’ was being widely [celebrated by the design community][1].

-{% include 'figure' with '/images/2017/01/designing_systems_part_1/pick_posters.jpg'
+{% render 'figure' with '/images/2017/01/designing_systems_part_1/pick_posters.jpg'
   caption: 'A selection of posters commissioned by Frank Pick. <cite>Brightest London is Best Reached by Underground</cite> (Horace Taylor, 1924), <cite>Trooping the Colour</cite> (Margaret Calkin-James, 1932) and <cite>For the Zoo Book to Regent’s Park</cite> (Charles Paine, 1921).'
   alignment: 'bleed'
 %}

 As UERL merged with its competitors to become the Underground Group, Pick rose through the ranks, and his influence grew.
 In 1927 he commissioned the architect Charles Holden to design a new head office at 55 Broadway, as well as a series of new stations for the extended Piccadilly line.
 By 1933, when the capital’s transit companies were combined into a public body — the London Passenger Transport Board — Pick was appointed its chief executive.

-{% include 'figure' with '/images/2017/01/designing_systems_part_1/pick.jpg'
+{% render 'figure' with '/images/2017/01/designing_systems_part_1/pick.jpg'
   caption: 'Portrait of Frank Pick (Howard Coster, 1939).
 Photograph: [National Portrait Gallery](http://www.npg.org.uk/collections/search/portrait/mw165033/Frank-Pick?LinkID=mp52004&search=sas&sText=frank+pick&role=sit&rNo=0).'
   alignment: 'pull'
   image_preset: 'supporting'